 Earlobe Lift and Repair

-Wearing heavy earrings for many years can cause the earlobe to droop and stretch, and it can pull the “hole” downward, causing the hole to “stretch” and even to “split”.
+Wearing heavy earrings for many years can cause the earlobe to droop and stretch, and it can pull the “hole” downward, causing the hole to “stretch” and even to “split.”
 This is a very common condition that many women seek to have corrected.
-Sometimes, it can be caused by a child pulling on the earring or heavy phone usage on that side, or basically anything catching on the earring, causing trauma.
+Sometimes, it can be caused by a child pulling on the earring, heavy phone usage on that side, or basically anything catching on the earring that causes trauma.
 Whatever the cause, earlobe surgical repair is the same.
 As a plastic surgeon, Dr. James F. Boynton has a specialized technique that he can perform in the office, with only numbing medication, in about 20 minutes or less.
 Many times, patients elect to have both earring “holes” fixed.
-In other cases it may be just one side.
+In other cases, it may be just one side.
 The tissues are repaired, if the earlobe is torn completely, using very fine sutures.
 A simple tape is placed over the earlobe for a week.
 Dr. Boynton follows the patient through their recovery, which is quite fast, and then “re-pierces” the earlobe for the patient.
-This usually takes place about 6 weeks after the procedure.
+This usually takes place about six weeks after the procedure.

 Earlobe Lift and Repair